-Expenses of various services provided to the Scheme by third parties such as custodial services and investment Responsible Entity fees are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the taxation authority.
+Expenses of various services provided to the Scheme by third parties such as Responsible Entity fees are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the taxation authority.
 In this case, it is recognised as part of the related expense or cost item.